andrerferrer/dedemos/README.md

 - [Children as Checkboxes](https://github.com/andrerferrer/several-children-as-checkbox-demo#goal) - How to create a form for a model with checkboxes for another associated model .
 - [Model and Nested Model](https://github.com/andrerferrer/create-model-and-nested-models-demo#goal) - How to create a model and a nested model (or many nested models) in the same form.
 - [Keep Context Form](https://github.com/andrerferrer/keep-context-form-demo#goal) - How to make a form take you back to the same position on the page without scrolling after submit.
+- [Input Switch Demo](https://github.com/andrerferrer/input-switch-demo#goal) - How to implement a cool and simple switch on a boolean input like the one below

 ### Tags
 - [Filter by Tags](https://github.com/andrerferrer/filter-by-tags-demo) - How to filter by tags.